proplot-dev/proplot/docs/tutorial1.rst

 keyword args, apply to the *reference* axes specified by the ``ref`` keyword arg (defaults to ``1``, i.e. the subplot in the upper left corner).

-The below examples are a stress test of this feature.

 .. code:: ipython3